apache/arrow/docs/source/developers/guide/step_by_step/pr_and_github.rst

 (opening or merging of a pull request) we also use CI for nightly builds and releases of the Apache Arrow library.

-Also, on-demand triggering jobs can be used in your pull request for example ``@github-actions crossbow submit python`` to run PyArrow tests via GitHub actions.
+Also, on-demand triggering jobs can be used in your pull request for example adding a comment with ``@github-actions crossbow submit python`` will run PyArrow tests via GitHub actions.
 These are mostly used to run tests on environments that are less common and are normally not needed in first time contributions.